-For more information about direct donation or donation to our Friends Group contact Administrative Officer Gregory Spaulding at (915) 532-7273 x 103.
+For more information about direct donation or donation to our Friends Group contact Acting Administrative Officer Washington Watley at (915) 532-7273 x 107.

 Visitors to the park can give direct cash or check gifts through our donation boxes.
 Unlike entrance fees, 100% of donated funds stay in this park.
 A donation box is located in the Los Paisanos Gallery in El Paso, Texas.
 You may also mail donations to:

 Chamizal National Memorial